inpercima/swaaplate/README.md

 ### `routeConfig/notFound/redirect`

 Defines whether the 404 route will redirect to the default route or not.
-This option ca be changed in the environement files.
+This option ca be changed in the environment files.

-* config-name: `routes/notFound/redirect`
+* environment: `redirectNotFound`
 * default: `false`
 * type: `boolean`
 * values: `true`/`false`